 As stated above, IEEE 802.11 agrees with the primary proposal and believes that the proposed actions taken by the Commission – improved security and a more stringent set of emissions characteristics – together with actions already taken to reduce the ability of users to configure systems, are sufficient to address the issues raised by the TDWR examples.
 Unlike a “greenfield” band such as TV white spaces, the 5 GHz band has been in use to varying degrees for two decades.
-Imposing any database, much less a database that fully interacts with devices in the field, significantly alters equipment design, significantly raises cost, and introduces tremendous uncertainty to an industry that today is delivering a wireless broadband access platform that by some measures accounts for over half of all IP traffic in the United States.
+Imposing any database, much less a database that fully interacts with devices in the field, significantly alters equipment design, raises cost, increases complexity, raises questions about database maintenance, and introduces significant uncertainty to an industry that today is delivering a wireless broadband access platform that by some measures accounts for over half of all IP traffic in the United States.
 This is a far different proposition than when a device ecosystem is new, and there are no consumer expectations in terms of quality and price points yet built around it.
-For example, implementing a database requires numerous issues to be solved - issues about who pays for it, the cost of implementing software in the master devices to talk to the database, who is responsible for ensuring the system works, which equipment should be subject to it, how the federal users will interact with it, particularly if their activities are not ones that they wish to share with third parties, and how to design a system that works when a consumer plugs in an access point.
-These are difficult issues that could take years to sort out, and if technical and certification rules have already addressed the interference cases, then solving for a database solution becomes a needless exercise.

 In addition, IEEE 802.11 can find no evidence of a Commerce Spectrum Management Advisory Committee (CSMAC) recommendation for a “Dynamic Database” for the 5 GHz band.
 Language akin to what the FCC cites in the Notice appears in drafts leading into the July 24, 2012 meeting, but does not appear in the final recommendations of the Unlicensed Spectrum subcommittee.

 In addition to considering a geolocational database as a supplemental tool to protect TDWR, the Notice also raises a proposal to further restrict unwanted emissions by lowering emissions from U-NII devices at frequencies outside of the device’s operating bandwidth.
 The Notice recites that the implicitly allowed maximum EIRP in the U-NII-2C band is 17 dBm/MHz, and that U-NII-2C devices can produce out of band emissions of no more than -27 dBm/MHz.
 The Notice states that NTIA has calculated that these limits “may not be sufficient” to protect TDWR from adjacent channel emissions from U-NII devices.
 The Notice suggests retaining the existing rule with respect to “indoor” devices while tightening the out of band emissions to no more than – 41dBm/MHz for “outdoor” devices.
 IEEE 802.11 disagrees with this approach, and notes that there has been no enforcement case brought to light that indicates there is an adjacent channel issue for U-NII devices.
+Moreover, the analysis relied upon in the Notice is an NTIA analysis that has not been borne out by how 802.11 equipment is used and operates in the real world.
+For example, the Notice states that some of the TDWR interference cases were caused by adjacent interference.
+However, none of the enforcement cases released by the FCC to date shows evidence of adjacent channel interference.
+The equipment at issue in those cases was operating on channels that included the center frequency of the radar – therefore, the interference caused was co-channel and attributable to other causes (no DFS operating; operating outside lawful parameters; user tampering, etc.) Given how critical IEEE 802.11 equipment is for deploying broadband, the FCC should not impose a new regulation unless there is clear evidence that the cost of the regulation does not outweigh the benefit.
+In this case, the benefits of new emissions limits are speculative, but the costs of restricting the equipment according to the proposed rule are very real and will result in significant degradation of the utility of equipment subject to the new out of band emissions limit.